Raiders of the Lost Ark: Indiana Jones must endure not one, not two, but three of these from French archeologist Belloq.

 Eirik: I was trying to rob him.
 And he took my gun from me.
 And the gun was full of blanks.
 And he shot a blank into my eye.
 And now I cannot see from this eye ever again, the doctors say.
 Harry: Well to be honest it sounds like it's all your fault.
 Eirik: What?
 Harry: I mean basically if you're robbing a man and you're only carrying blanks and you allow your gun to be taken off you and you allow yourself to be shot in the eye with a blank which I assume that the person has to get quite close to you then, yeah really it's all your fault for being such a poof, so why don't you stop wingeing and cheer the fuck up.
 Yuri: Eirek - I really wouldn't respond.
 Eirik: I thought you wanted the guy dead?
 Harry: I do want the guy dead, I want him fucking crucified but it don't change the fact that he stitched you up like a blind little gay boy, does it?

-In RSVP, Hal Evans (played by the late lamented Glenn Quinn) delivers one of these to Ax-Crazy Nick:
+In the horror film RSVP, Professor Hal Evans (played by the late lamented Glenn Quinn) delivers one of these to Ax-Crazy Nick Collier:

 Hal: You know, for a big brain, Nick, you're awfully fucking stupid.
 Nick: Smart enough to beat you.
 Hal:Beat?
 Hah!
 Shit, boy!
 Did you ever stop for fucking one goddamn minute and take a good arm's length look at the fucking situation, eh?
 You're nothin' but a shill, my friend — a little experiment that I've privately undertaken, that I readily admits gone a wee bit wrong.
 Right, question: how much bullshit do I have to fill an overly intelligent but fucking emotionally retarded kid's head with before he steps, or in Nick's case leaps, with both feet and a kitchen sink, over the edge?
 Jordan: Evidently not fucking much!
 Hal: Just whispered fucking sweet nothings about murder and mayhem into his ear, and three semesters later, he's got his best friend stuffed into a box, man.
 Jesus, kid, wake the fuck up!
 You're not in control here.
 I am, always have been!